-After finishing Upstairs at the White House I came across a memoir released several years ago called, Once Upon a Secret My Affair with President John F. Kennedy and Its Aftermath.
+After finishing Upstairs at the White House I came across a memoir released several years ago called, Once Upon a Secret: My Affair with President John F. Kennedy and Its Aftermath.
 Based on the true story of intern Mimi Alford and her 18 month affair with JFK in and out of the White House.
-Reading that memoir together with Upstairs at the White House made me wonder if Mr. West truly knew or at the very least have an idea of what was going on under his watch while Chief Usher during the Kennedy era.
+Reading that memoir together with Upstairs at the White House made me wonder if Mr. West truly knew or at the very least had an idea of what was going on under his watch while Chief Usher during the Kennedy era.

 If Mr. West indeed knew about JFK's well known infidelities we can only speculate as to why he was silent.
 Maybe J.B.
-West wanted only to highlight the things he admired most about Jackie Kennedy and leave out that particular heartache.
-In all, there is very little mentioned of President Kennedy in this memoir compared to the detailed information on the other Presidents and that was the kind of reading I wished Mr. West showed the reader more of.
+West wanted only to highlight the things he admired most about Jackie Kennedy and leave out that particular scandal.
+In all, there is very little mention of President Kennedy in this memoir compared to the detailed information on the other Presidents and that was the kind of reading I wished Mr. West showed the reader more of.

 Jackie Kennedy once said J.B.
-West was, "One of the most extraordinary men I have ever met" and as she said goodbye to Mr. West upon leaving the White House she whispers to him, "Mr. West, will you be my friend for life?"
+West was, "One of the most extraordinary men I have ever met" and as she said goodbye to Mr. West upon leaving the White House she whispered to him, "Mr. West, will you be my friend for life?"

 Mr. West left behind a legacy as a dependable, steadfast, honorable Chief Usher and I truly think he accomplished just that.